What are Investment Trusts?

 How risky are Investment Trusts?

 The risk associated with an investment trust is less than individual equities because an investment trust is a basket, which is balanced out by a number of equities.
-However, an investment trust only consists of equities so if the equity market drops it is not possible to switch into another type of investment class.

 How much will it cost?